-The Council has assessed The Civic Square Precinct against criterion (c) and is satisfied that the place is not likely to meet this criterion.
+The Council has assessed the Civic Square Precinct against criterion (c) and is satisfied that the place does not meet this criterion.

 The Civic Square Precinct does not have the potential to yield important information that will contribute to further understanding of the ACT's cultural history.
 There is sufficient information available about the function, uses, design, planning and historic development of The Civic Square Precinct, therefore it is unlikely to yield additional information that would give a greater understanding of the cultural history of the ACT.